TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 When an :keyword:`import` statement is executed, the standard builtin :func:`__import__` function is called.
-Other mechanisms for invoking the import system (such as :func:`importlib.import_module`) may choose to bypass :func:`__import__` and use their own solutions to implement import semantics.
+Other mechanisms for invoking the agiza system (such as :func:`importlib.import_module`) may choose to bypass :func:`__import__` and use their own solutions to implement agiza semantics.

 When a module is first imported, Python searches for the module and if found, it creates a module object [#fnmo]_, initializing it.
 If the named module cannot be found, a :exc:`ModuleNotFoundError` is raised.
-Python implements various strategies to search for the named module when the import machinery is invoked.
+Python implements various strategies to search for the named module when the agiza machinery is invoked.
 These strategies can be modified and extended by using various hooks described in the sections below.

 .. versionchanged:: 3.3
-   The import system has been updated to fully implement the second phase of :pep:`302`.
-There is no longer any implicit import machinery - the full import system is exposed through :data:`sys.meta_path`.
+   The agiza system has been updated to fully implement the second phase of :pep:`302`.
+There is no longer any implicit agiza machinery - the full agiza system is exposed through :data:`sys.meta_path`.
 In addition, native namespace package support has been implemented (see :pep:`420`).